life-points/website/content/posts/2018-01-30-healthy-fast-food-in-nyc.md

 It is pretty incredible, because with all of this stuff missing, you can get some delicious real food.
 I love to get their bowls.
 I normally get the root vegetable mash with grass fed beef on top.
 I also love their organic coffee, chocolate, homemade almond milk and juices.
 Sometimes I will treat myself to one of their grain free muffins.

 They sell breakfast, lunch, dinner, and snacks there and are a market as well.
 It is a great place to meet with friends, do work, or just people watch.
 It feels nice to know that you are sitting with a community of health conscious people.

+What are your favorite places to go to grab a healthy bite?